• Skip to primary navigation

 Instructions

-• Warm two tablespoons of olive oil in a large skillet over medium heat.
-Add the garlic—cook and stir for about 10 seconds.
-Then add the bell peppers and the onion—season to taste with salt and pepper.
-Cook and stir for 5 minutes.
+• Warm two tablespoons of olive oil in a pot over medium heat.
+Add the garlic.
+Cook and stir for about 10 seconds to release its aroma.

-• Then add the strained tomatoes.
-(If you use bottled strained tomatoes, fill the emptied bottle with a splash of water.
-Reseal it, then shake it enough to loosen any remaining pureed tomatoes.)
-Pour into the skillet as well.
-Stir to combine—season to taste with salt, pepper, and cayenne pepper (optional).
+• Add the strained tomatoes and just a tiny splash of water.
+(If using bottled strained tomatoes, fill the emptied bottle with a splash of water.
+Reseal it, then shake it enough to loosen any remaining tomatoes.
+Pour into the skillet.)

 • Let the sauce come to a simmer.
-Then reduce the heat to low and let the sauce gently simmer, covered, for 15 minutes or until the vegetables are soft.
+Then reduce the heat to medium-low and let the sauce gently simmer, half covered, for 15 minutes or until the vegetables are soft.
 Stir occasionally.

-• Remove the skillet from the stove and allow to slightly cool.
-Transfer the sauce to a blender (or use a hand mixer) and puree it.
-Transfer the pureed sauce back into the same skillet and place over low heat.
-Add the beans, the basil leaves, and two teaspoons of olive oil.
+• Carefully transfer the pureed sauce back into the same pot and place over low heat.
+Stir in the rest of the beans, the basil leaves, and two teaspoons of olive oil.
 Cook and stir for 5 minutes to allow the flavors to come together.

-• Serve with capellini pasta, cooked al dente.
+• Serve with capellini pasta, cooked al dente, crostini bread, roasted vegetables, zucchini noodles, eggs, or soft-boiled (sweet) potatoes.

 Notes